 It is also a risk that Danish interests miss out on knowledge generated and opportunities promoted arising from GWSP or that GWSP knowledge products and recommendations are not followed and used by client countries.
-Danish participation in the consultative group and council, and the proposed thematic meetings in Denmark and secondment of a Danish sector specialist will reduce this risk.
+Danish participation in the council, the proposed thematic meetings in Denmark and a focal point in GWSP serving as liaison between GWSP, GDK and the Danish resource base will reduce this risk.